 If the name sounds vaguely familiar they should.
-While we wouldn’t argue whose’s his ‘Papi’ is (see what we did there?) he does have a wonderful learning tree to learn from.
-As the son of the legendary luchador and former WWE champion Rey Mysterio, Dominick is bigger than his father and at 21 years of age will begin training under former WWE superstar Lance Storm at Storm’s Wrestling Academy in Calgary, Alberta Canada.
+While we wouldn’t argue whose’s his ‘Papi’ is (see what we did there?).
+He does have a wonderful learning tree to learn from.
+As the son of the legendary luchador and former WWE champion Rey Mysterio, Dominick is bigger than his father.
+At 21 years of age, he will begin training under former WWE superstar Lance Storm at Storm’s Wrestling Academy in Calgary, Alberta Canada.

 Rey Mysterio set to return to the WWE

 What has become the worst kept secret in recent times it appears as though Rey Mysterio is returning to the WWE.
 The former star has competed all over North America and Japan since departing the company a few years ago.
-Mysterio was a surprise entrant at this past year’s Royal Rumble event and also competed in the WWE’s Greatest Royal Rumble as well.
+Mysterio was a surprise entrant at this past year’s Royal Rumble event.
+He also competed in the WWE’s Greatest Royal Rumble as well.

-At 43 years of age, Mysterio appears primed to be making a memorable run with the company and one that fans around the world are most grateful to see.
+At 43 years of age, Mysterio appears primed to be making a memorable run with the company.
+One that fans around the world are most grateful to see.
 Whether the deal is one year or two it appears that it may be his last run with the company.
-However, if he is in the shape fans saw in January than it appears as though it is a Rey Mysterio that has turned the clock back 20 years and we couldn’t be happier.
+However, if he is in the shape fans saw in January than it appears as though it is a Rey Mysterio that has turned the clock back 20 years.
+And we couldn’t be happier.